maheshwar-mr/terraform-vm-instance/README.md

 After the `terraform destroy` command, type `yes` when prompted for input to destroy the resources

-## Other Commands
+## References

-You can refer to [Terraform CLI Documentation](https://www.terraform.io/docs/commands/index.html) for all other commands and usage
+Refer to [Terraform CLI Documentation](https://www.terraform.io/docs/commands/index.html) for all other Terraform commands and usage

+Refer to [Terraform GCP Documentation](https://www.terraform.io/docs/providers/google/index.html) for provisioning GCP resources using Terraform